Loading...

 Juneau Pools News

-Chair yoga classes are now offered at two facilities: Dimond Park Field House on Saturdays and Dimond Park Aquatic Center on Tuesdays and Thursdays.
+Chair yoga classes are offered at Dimond Park Field House on Saturdays and Dimond Park Aquatic Center on Tuesdays and Thursdays.
 Classes are from 11:30 a.m. to 12:30 p.m. and general admission rates apply.
-Field House and Pool Passes are accepted at their respective facilities, whereas Winter Passes can be used at either.
-Please note, although classes will be offered most Saturdays at the Field House, participants are encouraged to check the Field House schedule as occasionally classes will not be scheduled due to tournaments or other events.
+Field House and Pool Passes are accepted at their respective facilities.
+For up-to-date event information, see the DPAC schedule and the Field House schedule.

 General Information